alanis0301/django-fusion/README.md

 # django-fusion
-Django project implementing an already made template (Fusion)
+Django project implementing an already made template (Fusion) using mySQL and django-admin